ehu23/CheckOff/README.md

 Also note: This is currently NOT on the app store.

 Current features:
-1. Customizable todo list categories, which each category containing their own separate list.
+1. User customizable categories, each category containing their own separate list.
 2. swipe-to-delete gesture and checkmarking
 3. Automatically generated gradients across each page of rows
 4. Alert/event generation for user inputs